taskdashapp/taskdash/README.md

 # Taskdash

-A local-first task dashboard + agent OS.
+A local-first task dashboard.
 Runs entirely on your machine — your data never leaves your computer.

 ## Install (macOS)